rxi/vec/README.md

 ## Functions
 All vector functions are macro functions.
-The parameter `v` in each function should be a pointer to the vector struct which the operation should be performed on.
+The parameter `v` in each function should be a pointer to the vec struct which the operation is to be performed on.

 ### vec\_t(T)
 Creates a vec struct for containing values of type `T`.